 Under certain conditions, after two years in employment you can get permission for permanent residence, which allows you to remain in Germany permanently.
 In 2023, the Federal Government decided to amend the law to make it easier for skilled workers to find work and settle in Germany.

-Further information and advice is available on the official portal of the Federal Government 'Make it in Germany': www.make-it-in-germany.com/en/.
+These new regulations will come into force in 2023 and 2024 respectively.
+Further information and advice is available on the official portal of the Federal Government 'Make it in Germany': www.make-itin-germany.com/en/.